 When requesting authorization for permissions from the seller, set the scope to the least privileged permissions required for your application.
 Your application should only request permissions for APIs that your application calls.
 For more information about requesting permissions, see Create the Redirect URL and Square Authorization Page URL.
 For a list of permissions, see OAuth Permissions Reference.

 OAuth access tokens, refresh tokens, and the application secret all have privileged access (or the potential to get privileged access) to seller resources.
 You should use them in a secure environment and protect access to them using the following best practices:

-OAuth access tokens and refresh tokens should be stored encrypted in a secure database or keychain.
+- OAuth access tokens and refresh tokens should be stored encrypted in a secure database or keychain.
 Your application should use a strong encryption standard such as AES.
-The production encryption keys should not be accessible to database administrators, business analysts, developers, or anyone who does not need them.
+The production encryption keys shouldn't be accessible to database administrators, business analysts, developers, or anyone who doesn't need them.
 The tokens that these keys protect can be used to perform actions on behalf of the seller and should be guarded appropriately.
 The encryption keys shouldn't be stored in source control and should only be accessible by server administrators.

 Never store your credentials or access tokens in your version control system.
 The .env file is included in the .gitignore project to help prevent uploading confidential information.